lorenzobrusco/ECGNeuralNetwork/review.md

 ## ECG-Arrhythmia-classification
 During this work I was inspired from this paper https://arxiv.org/pdf/1804.06812.pdf in which they classify ECG into seven categories, one being normal and the other six being different types of arrhythmia using convolutional neural network.
+Using a **Ensemble learnig**  techinque, which combines the result of several classifiers to get one only.

+in this case two classifiers were used:

-Using a convolutional neural networks with 11 layers I've reached an accuracy equal to 94.01%, this result has been achieved adding some data augmentation.
+- Convolutional neural networks with 11 hidden layers and an accuracy equal to 95.93%
+- Artificial neural networks with just 1 hidden layers and an accuracy equal to 96.89%

+The final result, obtained applied the average between the two results, is an accuracy equal to 97.86%

+## Convolutional Neural Network

 ### Convert Signal to Image